-Even birds of the same species may not mimic similar sounds.
-The exact sounds included in any bird's vocalizations depend on what sounds it is exposed to in its environment.
-Therefore, urban birds are often better mimics of non-natural sounds, while birds in tropical regions with more diverse avifauna are more likely to mimic a wider variety of other bird species.
+The exact sounds any bird makes depend on what sounds it is exposed to in its environment.
+Therefore, urban birds are often better mimics of non-natural sounds, while birds in tropical regions are more likely to mimic a wider variety of other bird species or different animals.

 Why Birds Impersonate Other Birds

-There are many reasons why birds take advantage of mimicry, and often the same bird will use mimicked sounds for different reasons.
-While more study is needed to see just how a bird's use of different sounds affects its behavior and survival, the most common reasons for a bird to mimic include:
+There are many reasons why birds use mimicry, and often the same bird will use mimicked sounds for different reasons.
+While more study is needed to see just how different sounds affect a bird's behavior and survival, the most common reasons for a bird to mimic include:

 - Impressing a Mate: Songs are a large part of bird courtship behavior, and a more varied song that includes different mimicked tones can help attract a better mate.
-Because mimicked tones are learned, a bird with more variety in its song is demonstrating its intelligence, ability to survive and other characteristics that a mate would find desirable.
+Because mimicked tones are learned, a bird with more vocal variety is demonstrating its intelligence, ability to survive, and other characteristics a mate would find desirable.

-- Nest Protection: Some birds mimic predator songs or other bird threat calls, such as a hawk or owl screech, while nesting to discourage other birds from approaching the nest.
-These songs can scare other birds away if they believe the territory is dangerous, which will keep it safer for the brooding bird and its hatchlings.
+- Nest Protection: Some birds mimic predator noises or other bird threat calls, such as a hawk or owl screech, while nesting to discourage other birds from approaching the nest.
+These songs can scare other birds away if they believe the territory is dangerous, which will keep it safer for the brooding bird and its chicks.

-- Safeguarding Food: Using a hawk or owl call, or the sound of a cat, dog or other predator, is an effective way for a bird mimic to claim a food source.
-When it utters such a call, birds monopolizing feeders or favored bushes, trees or other feeding spots may scatter, letting the mimic take advantage of a less crowded food source.
+- Safeguarding Food: Using a hawk or owl call, or the sound of a cat, dog, or other predator, can be an effective way for a bird mimic to claim a food source.
+When it utters such a call, birds monopolizing feeders or nearby bushes, trees, or other feeding spots may scatter, letting the mimic take advantage of a less crowded food source.

 - Defending Territory: Songs are crucial for many birds to claim territory, and adding mimicked tones into the song can demonstrate the resident bird's strength.
 Extra sounds may also trick other interested birds into believing that there are far more birds in the region than there actually are.
 The newcomers may then simply move along rather than challenge the resident mimic bird.

-- Social Acceptance: Baby birds learn many songs from their families and other birds of their species, and if mimicked sounds are included, then young birds will learn them as part of their initial repertoire.
+- Social Acceptance: Baby birds learn many songs from their families and other birds of their species, and if mimicked sounds are included, young birds will learn them as part of their initial repertoire.
 This helps birds fit in with their flocks, which will also help them eventually defend their own territories and attract mates.
-Many pet birds that learn to mimic speech are doing so for social acceptance, as they consider humans as part of their flock.
+Many pet birds that mimic speech are doing so for social acceptance, as they consider humans to be their flock.

 - Accidental Learning: In some cases, birds accidentally mimic unusual sounds just because of proximity.
-This is often the case with urban birds mimicking construction equipment, car alarms and other mechanical sounds.
-It is unlikely that many of those sounds will be appealing to other birds, but because they are common, ambient sounds in the birds' habitat, they become included in the repertoire all the same.
+This is often the case with urban birds mimicking construction equipment, car alarms, and other mechanical sounds.
+It is unlikely that many of those sounds will be appealing to other birds, but because they are common noises in the birds' habitat, they become included in the repertoire all the same.